-Sponsored by the manufacturer, the The-largest randomized single-blind trial, sponsored by the manufacturer, the Champion Trial (CardioMEMS Heart Sensor Allows Monitoring of Pressure to Improve Outcomes In NYHA Class III Heart Failure Patients), reported that transmission of pulmonary arteryPA pressure data from the device reduced HF-related hospitalizations at six months (31% versus 44%-percent.).
-2.11-12 4.5-A later analysis reported sustained reduction in HF-related hospitalization in the device-guided management group compared with the control at 18-month average follow-up (46% versus 68% percent.).
-46 During a subsequent open access period with a (mean duration of 13 months), pulmonary artery pressure information was made available to guide therapy in the former control group.; the rate of admission was reduced compared with that in the control group during the randomized access period (36% versus 68% percent.).
-The rate of device- or system-related complications was 1% percent which was also and the rate of procedure-related adverse events was 1 percent.
-However, concerns were raised by the FDA regarding potential influence of the sponsor during the randomization period in this study.
-12.15-16 7.8-In addition, study limitations include the lack of power to perform mortality analyses, lack of baseline quality-of-life data, and potential for sponsor to influence patient management.
-157
+Sponsored by the manufacturer, the largest randomized single-blind trial, the Champion Trial (CardioMEMS Heart Sensor Allows Monitoring of Pressure to Improve Outcomes In NYHA Class III Heart Failure Patients), reported that transmission of PA pressure data from the device reduced HF-related hospitalizations at six months (31% versus 44%). ^{-2,11-12} A later analysis reported sustained reduction in HF-related hospitalization in the device-guided management group compared with the control at 18-month average follow-up (46% versus 68%).
+14 During a subsequent open access period with a mean duration of 13 months, pulmonary artery pressure information was made available to guide therapy in the former control group. -The rate of admission was reduced compared with that in the control group during the randomized access period (36% versus 68%).
+The rate of device-related or system-related complications was 1\(\frac{\psi_0}{\psi_0}\), which was also the rate of procedure-related adverse events.- However, concerns were raised by the FDA regarding potential influence of the sponsor during the randomization period in this study. ^{-12,15-16} In addition, study limitations include the lack of power to perform mortality analyses, lack of baseline quality-of-life data, and potential for sponsor to influence patient management.
+15